Exiting Commercial Leases – The Break Clause

 3. The tenant provides vacant possession of the premises concerned

 The lease will specify exactly how the parties must serve notice of their decision to break.
-This must be followed to the letter.
+This must be followed meticulously.
 The explanation in Mannai Investment Co Ltd v Eagle Star Life Assurance Co Ltd shows how important this is:

-Virtually all break clauses are conditional upon the tenant being paid up with their rent.
-This seems simple enough, but the case of Avocet Industrial Estates LLP v Merol Ltd and another is a cautionary tale.
+Virtually all break clauses are conditional upon the tenant paying all of their rent due under the terms of the lease.
+This seems simple enough, but the case of Avocet Industrial Estates LLP v Merol Ltd is a cautionary tale.
 The clause in question specified that the tenant had to pay all payments due under the lease.
 This included interest on late payments.
-The amount was trivial, but because it had not been paid the court held that the break had not been validly exercised.
+The amount was trivial, but because it had not been paid the court held that the break notice had not been validly exercised.

-A break clause will usually state that the tenant must give vacant possession, although this may be implied elsewhere in lease.
-Again, seems simple enough, right?
+A break clause will usually state that the tenant must give vacant possession, although this may be implied elsewhere within the lease.

 In NYK Logistics (UK) Ltd v Ibrend Estates BV two workman carrying out repairs, and a security guard employed by the tenant to protect the property were still on site following the break date.
 The court held that the tenant had therefore not given vacant possession, and the lease continued to term.

-The parties reach a mutual agreement to the break notice being withdrawn.
+Parties can reach a mutual agreement to the break notice being withdrawn.
 In law, this actually constitutes the determination of the lease and the implied creation of a new lease.
-This peculiar aspect of law was established in the case of Tayleur v Wildin in 1868.
-Fortunately, this does not give rise to additional Stamp Duty Land Tax.

 Commercial Lease – Further information

-This month I have only been able to scratch the surface of this particularly tricky aspect of the commercial lease.
-If you require any further advice or information on break clauses or any other matter, please don’t hesitate to get in touch.
+If you require any further advice or information on break clauses or any other Commercial Property matter, please don’t hesitate to get in touch on 0800 011 6666

 Blog by Area of Expertise